gitter-badger/web-automation-2017/README.md

 # The Hitchhiker's Guide to the Web Automation

+## Disclaimer

+I'm an enthusiast and not a professional user of all mentioned products, feel free to send corrections to [GitHub repository](https://github.com/peterdemin/web-automation-2017).

 ## Purpose

 This document covers existing web automation projects, services, and platforms.